 You took a number (1) and divided by another number (2) to come up with half (1/2)

-The same thing would have happened if you had four biscuits (4) and needed to share them among three people (3) ... they would get (4/3) biscuits each.
+The same thing happens when we have four biscuits (4) and want to share them among three people (3) ... they get (4/3) biscuits each.

 Rational Numbers